Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ---

-### Pact of the Frying Pan

-You can conjure a Pact Frying Pan; a exquisite cooking implement in your hand at the end of a Short or Long Rest.
-It takes the form of a cooking utensil of your choice, and it grants you the following benefits:

-***Artisan Tools.*** It counts as Cooking Utensil, and it uses your spellcasting modifier for ability checks made with it.

-***Goodberry.*** You have the *Goodberry* cantrip always prepared.
-Once per Long rest, you can change these berries appearance created from this feature to other form of edible foods.
-When a creature of your choice consume these berries, it gains one of the following benefits:

-:   ***Bolster.*** The creature chooses either Strength, Dexterity, or Constitution.
-For 1 minute, the creature can add your spellcasting modifier to any ability check or saving throws it makes with the chosen ability score.

-:   ***Restore.*** The creature ends one of the following conditions currently affecting it: Charmed, Blindness, Frightened, Deafened, Poisoned, or it can reduce its current Exhaustion level by 1.

-:   ***Stimulate.*** The creature regain one of its expended Hit Die.

-***Spellcasting Focus.*** You can use the device as a Spellcasting Focus.

-This cooking utentil disappears if you conjure another utensil with this feature or if you die.

----

 ### Pact of the Hourglass

 You can conjure a Pact Hourglass; a mystical timekeeping device in your hand at the end of a Short or Long Rest.
 It takes the form of a timekeeping device of your choice, and it grants you the following benefits: